-I was still an undergraduate student, but recently married, when I first did the Overland Track with my husband, and had my first glimpse of Mt Olympus.
+I was still an undergraduate when I had my first glimpse of Mt Olympus while doing the Overland Track with my husband.
 It was love at first sight: it looked so impressive and imposing perched up there above Lake St Clair.
 “What a view it must have from the top,” I thought to myself.

-Time went by, but we never lost our love of Tasmania, and were always on the lookout for a job here that would enable us to live in this magic place and do more walking.
-Years later – after we had had children – the move eventuated, and one of the first things we did with our daughters in their new island state was to walk the Overland Track.
+Time went by; we finished our degrees, had children and moved to Tasmania.
+And one of the first things we did with our daughters in their new state was to walk the Overland Track.
 I have a photo of them excitedly running in the direction of Mt Olympus (they seemed to finish every day running with excitement.
 They were aged 6 and 8 and adored the trail).
-Each time I have done the track (6 so far) or been in the area (too many to count), I have wondered about the view from the summit, and have wanted to sleep up there.
+Each time I have done the track (6 so far), or been in the area, I have wondered about the view from the summit, and have wanted to sleep up there.
 Last weekend I got my wish.

 We caught the ferry down the sparkling lake, and began our climb to Byron Gap, along the pad that leads through the fabulous rainforest.
 All the creeks were running and we drank plentifully from their cool, refreshing waters before popping out at the Gap itself, where we had lunch gazing at the seemingly ubiquitous Frenchman and his beret.